dustinpfister/blog_posts/_posts/threejs-userdata.md

 ### The source code examples in this post are on Github

 The source code examples that I am writing about here in this post are up [on Github in my test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-userdata).
+So if there is something that you want to bring up there is the comments section at the bottom of this post, as well as making a pull request at the test threejs repo on Github.

 ## 1 - Basic User Data Object3d Example with rotating cubes